markalava/tfrSURFs/README.md

 # tfrSURFs

 This package produces estimates and projections of *S*talls, *U*pswings, and *R*eversals in *F*ertility trends (SURFs) from probabilistic estimates and projections of total fertility rates (TFRs).
-It accompanies the manuscript "Caught in Transit: Identifying Stalls, Upswings and Reversals in Fertility Transitions For All Countries using a Probabilistic Approach", available [HERE].
+It accompanies the manuscript "Caught in Transit: Identifying Stalls, Upswings and Reversals in Fertility Transitions For All Countries using a Probabilistic Approach", available [here](https://doi.org/10.31235/osf.io/u6r7n_v1 "Link to preprint of 'Caught in Transit: Identifying ...'").

 *tfrSURFs* is a package for the *R Environment for Statistical Computing* (R Core Team 2025).
 If you do not have *R* on your system you will need to download and install it before attempting to use *tfrSURFs*.
 Information about *R*, including links to download it, can be found [here](https://www.r-project.org/ "Official homepage of the R Project"). *tfrSURFs* was developed using *R* v.
 4.5.1.